Tellusant/docs/periodicals/recession-nowcast.md

 ---
 title: "Probability of a U.S. Recession Six Months Out"
 description: "Building on Ben Bernanke's recession probability model, we created an improvement using exactly the same the data.
-Bernanke and the Feduses a P controller, we use a P.I.D. controller.
+Bernanke and the Fed uses a P controller, we use a P.I.D. controller.
 The improvement is large."
 image: /assets/social-card-beig.png
 ---
 # Probability of a U.S. Recession Six Months Out